niganze/Talent_startUp4/README.md

 **Project Overview: GateGuard Visitor Notifier with Fingerprint Confirmation**

-GateGuard Visitor Notifier is a smart gate monitoring system designed to keep visitors informed about the status of their entry and to prompt homeowners to take action if a visitor is kept waiting too long.
-The system notifies visitors through an LCD display, and if they are waiting for an extended period, they can confirm their identity via fingerprint.
-The system then alerts the homeowner to ensure the visitor is attended to promptly.
+GateGuard Visitor Notifier is an intelligent gate monitoring system aimed at keeping visitors informed about their entry status and prompting homeowners to take action if a visitor experiences prolonged wait times.
+The system communicates with visitors through an LCD display.
+If a visitor presses the button multiple times, indicating an extended wait, they have the option to confirm their identity via fingerprint scanning.
+Once confirmed, the system promptly alerts the homeowner about the visitor's presence, ensuring timely attention to their arrival.

 **Key Features:**
 1. *Visitor Notification*: The system notifies visitors at the gate, confirming that their presence has been detected and that someone is coming to open the gate.